 Gardens of Stone National Park is a park in Capertee.
-Dogs are not currently allowed.
+Dogs are not currently allowed at this park.

 Dogs are prohibited in NSW national parks and reserves under the National Parks and Wildlife Act 1974.
 This venue is managed by NSW National Parks and Wildlife Service.
 Source: NSW National Parks and Wildlife Service (nationalparks.nsw.gov.au).